Table of Contents

 Spouses who live independently (separate from their spouse in residential care) will be allocated sufficient resources to continue to do so.

-Individuals are also allowed a personal needs allowance of $54.
+As of 2018, individuals are also allowed a personal needs allowance of $54.

 This program is available across Florida.
 One can apply online at Florida's Department of Children and Families website.